I am a postdoc at Carnegie Mellon University's School of Computer Science, working with Prof. Venkat Guruswami.

 I did my PhD at the School of Computer Science and Engineering of The Hebrew University under the guidance of Prof. Nati Linial.

 During my PhD, I was an Adams Fellow.

 I have a B.Sc in Mathematics and Computer Science, and an M.Sc in computer science, both from the Hebrew University.
 My M.Sc advisor was Prof. Orna Kupferman.

 I have a broad interest in theoretical computer science and combinatorics.
 My recent focus has been on codes, property testing, and applications of group theory to computer science.
 I am also interested in graph theory and the analysis of boolean functions.

 Here is my CV.

 LDPC Codes Achieve List Decoding Capacity.
 Jonathan Mosheiff, Nicolas Resch, Noga Ron-Zewi, Shashwat Silas and Mary Wootters.
 FOCS (2020), Invited to FOCS special issue at SICOMP. [pdf].

 Abelian Groups are Polynomially Stable.
 Oren Becker and Jonathan Mosheiff.
-International Mathematics Research Notices (To appear). [pdf].
+International Mathematics Research Notices (2020). [pdf].

 Two-machine Flow Shop and Open Shop Scheduling Problems with a Single Maintenance Window.
 "Gur Mosheiov, Assaf Sarig, Vitaly Strusevich and Jonathan Mosheiff.
 European Journal of Operational Research (2018).[pdf].